-- There will be firecrackers set off just before 6pm in front of Town Hall.
+- There will be firecrackers set off at 9:30pm in front of Town Hall.
 These can be quite scary/ unsettling for little ones.

 - There are toilets at Centenary Square near the water fountains, as well as port-a-loos towards the station.

-- There is a water refill station between the water fountains and the toilets.
+- There’s a water refill station between the water fountains and the toilets.